publicgoodtech/docs/README.md

-# Technologists for the Public Good Shared Docs Repository
+# TPG Shared Docs Repository

 The documents shared here are open for feedback and edits from our community.